sourcegraph/handbook/content/talent/resources_for_recruiters.md

 Using [this document](https://docs.google.com/spreadsheets/d/1NUDEjzud_GxocjKkd__m0hTf21tN3OIgOwtk_OjhV20/edit?ts=60e4c3bd#gid=0), [@hiring manager], please select two people who are highlighted in green (indicating that they have been here for 3 months or longer).
 In addition, here is a [doc](https://about.sourcegraph.com/handbook/talent/hiring/evaluating_values) that outlines the values interview.
 Once you've identified your interviewers, I will ensure they are trained & ready to go!

 To review the interview process / what to expect as we begin interviewing candidates, please reference the guidelines for hiring managers doc [in the handbook](https://about.sourcegraph.com/handbook/talent/resources_for_hiring_managers)

+### LinkedIn posting best practices
+It is much better to copy and paste the entire post and then give the author credit by tagging them.
+Long story short, avoid resharing and copy/paste instead.

+Avoid including links directly in your posts.
+Anything that takes the user away from LinkedIn is discouraged... so instead, add the link as a comment.

+[Here's](https://www.linkedin.com/pulse/13-tips-mastering-linkedin-algorithm-jay-palter/) an article for more helpful tips!